-With over 20% of the U.S. now having received Covid shots, some interesting statistics have been collected on consumer behavior.
+With over 20% of the U.S. now having received Covid shots (through April 2021), some interesting statistics have been collected on consumer behavior.
 There is a slow return to pre-Covid era consumer behavior; this suggests industries impacted most by the quarantines still have much more potential.
-It also reveals that despite the expectations that the vaccine would encourage many people to be out among others for live music, a gym workout, dining, etc., those that are more likely to be out in crowds are those that have not been vaccinated.
+It also reveals that despite the expectations that the vaccine would encourage many people to be out among others for live music, gym workouts, dining, etc., those that are more likely to be out in crowds are those that have not been vaccinated.
 This reaction has been as hard to predict as everything else over the past year.

 Vaccinated Behavior vs. Unvaccinated